UAE architects make cement out of salt

 Celik says the cement was cast into blocks, which were then placed in a carbon dioxide chamber to set -- an innovation which speeds up the production process.
 The cement was subjected to testing in the UAE before being sent to Japan, where blocks went through further strength and rigidity tests.
 In addition, an algorithm was developed to calculate how safe the blocks would be if used in construction, Mika Araki, a structural designer at the University of Tokyo, told CNN.

-Precast blocks could be used to construct a single-story building "tomorrow," says Al Awar, but he and Kenichi hope to develop the product further for use in multi-story buildings.
+Precast blocks could be used to construct a single-story building "tomorrow," says Al Awar, but he and Teramoto hope to develop the product further for use in multi-story buildings.

 Al Awar claims their magnesium-based cement can "perform to the equivalent of Portland cement," which uses calcium carbonate as a raw ingredient and is the most commonly used cement in concrete manufacture.